TotalVerb/MathEnrichmentSite/src/pages/algebra.md

 ## Two-Dimensional Vector Spaces

-An \gls{ordered pair} is two things written in an order.
+An **ordered pair** is two things written in an order.
 For example, $(3, 4)$ is an ordered pair of numbers.
-Ordered pairs frequently represent a single concept that is made of two components --- though keep in mind that these components are not always written as in this example.
+Ordered pairs frequently represent a single concept that is made of two components — though keep in mind that these components are not always written as in this example.

 A simple ordered pair like $(3, 4)$ does not itself have much meaning, aside from being a collection of two numbers.
 However, we may assign an interpretation to particular ordered pairs to give them a meaning.

+We saw earlier that fractions, like $\frac{a}{b}$, are made up of two components (which we called the numerator and denominator).
+Indeed, fractions are a kind of ordered pair $(a, b)$, with the first element of this ordered pair representing the number of fractional pieces, and the second element representing the size of a whole relative to a single fractional piece.

 One interpretation of ordered pairs is as vectors in a two-dimensional plane.
 The components of the vector $[a, b]$ represent the displacement in two directions.
 For example, the first